Skip to content

 In this example the native path runs roughly $250 to $650 per month cheaper before compliance, and that gap is pure margin you keep or reinvest in acquisition.
 The wrapper path also carries the middleware as a recurring liability: every Zapier connection is one more thing that can break overnight.
 For a fuller breakdown of how to remove middleware entirely, see Trillet's guide to voice AI without Make, Zapier, or n8n.

-An honest caveat: Trillet's advantage is strongest when your clients run on the systems Trillet supports natively (HubSpot, GoHighLevel, Google Calendar, Outlook, Calendly, Meta lead forms).
-If a client depends on a niche or homegrown CRM that no platform connects to natively, you will still need the REST API or a webhook bridge, and the zero-middleware story does not fully hold.
+An honest caveat: Trillet's advantage is strongest when your clients run on the systems Trillet supports natively (GoHighLevel, Google Calendar, and Cal.com) or reaches cleanly via MCP, API, and webhooks (HubSpot, Meta lead forms, and similar).
+If a client depends on a niche or homegrown CRM that no platform connects to natively and that exposes no MCP or API surface, you will still need a webhook bridge, and the zero-middleware story does not fully hold.
 Verify your real client tech stacks before assuming every integration is native.

 How Should Agencies Evaluate API Quality?